How do I get my fingerprint records destroyed?

 Impact on vulnerable sector checks

-The police may be more likely to include a withdrawn charge that didn’t lead to a conviction in a vulnerable sector check if they have your fingerprints and photos on file.
-The police are less likely to include withdrawn charges if you’ve had your fingerprints and photos destroyed.
+The police may be more likely to include a that didn't lead to a conviction in a vulnerable sector check if they have your fingerprints and photos on file.
+The police are less likely to include if you've had your fingerprints and photos destroyed.

 Even after your fingerprints and photos have been destroyed, there will be ways that law enforcement staff can discover that you were once fingerprinted.
 When you're charged and fingerprinted, you're assigned a Fingerprint Section (FPS) number.
 This number is stored by the RCMP for a long time.
 Agencies like US customs will know that you were charged in the past if they see an FPS number when they search your records.